 Step 1: Connecting with the DRC

-The pre-registration form communicates important information to your Learning Specialist regarding how you experience your disability at the University of Florida.
-Through identifying barriers to success, you and your Learning Specialist can collaborate on selecting appropriate academic and housing accommodations.
+The pre-registration form communicates important information to your Accessibility Specialist regarding how you experience your disability at the University of Florida.
+Through identifying barriers to success, you and your Accessibility Specialist can collaborate on selecting appropriate academic and housing accommodations.

 Please fill out the DRC Pre-Registration form found at the bottom of this page in order to initiate contact with the DRC.

 The DRC will review your pre-registration form and assign you to an Accessibility Specialist.
 The DRC will respond to your pre-registration form request to your UFL email with your assigned Accessibility Specialist’s name and link to schedule your initial appointment.